-- Pursue a comprehensive landscaping scheme for The Level that will distinguish functions of spaces, enhance entrances, extend the range of facilities and improve public safety. - Improve the key links to London Road and the Open Market. - Enhance the public realm to the south of The Level. - Ensure the specific provision of facilities for older younger people with appropriate activity areas.
+- Pursue a comprehensive landscaping scheme for The Level that will distinguish functions of spaces, enhance entrances, extend the range of facilities and improve public safety. - Improve the legibility and safety of key pedestrian and cycle links to London Road and the Open Market. - Enhance the public realm to the south of The Level. - Ensure the specific provision of facilities for older younger people with appropriate activity areas.

+Development within the Valley Gardens area will be encouraged to consider low and zero carbon decentralised energy and in particular heat networks and to either connect where a suitable system is in place (or would be at the time of construction) or design systems so that they are compatible with future connection to a network.

-- 3.125 The purpose of this policy is to ensure that the strategic potential of the Valley Gardens as public open space is fully realised and that future proposals for the regeneration of this historic area are considered within the context of an overall spatial framework.
-Recently completed council studies; the Public Space Public Life Study and the LR2 Study argue that Valley Gardens could become the grand civic route into the city and propose the creation of an attractive and inviting 'green lung', with each green space embodying a unique character and offering a different experience. - 3.126 The public open spaces of Valley Gardens have the potential to be linked together to create a single continuous public park, which would form a key connecting section of the 'green network' in the city.
+3.144 The purpose of this policy is to ensure that the strategic potential of the Valley Gardens as public open space is fully realised and that future proposals for the regeneration of this historic area are considered within the context of an overall spatial framework.
+Two council studies, the Public Space Public Life Study and the LR2 Study105, argue that Valley Gardens could become the grand civic route into the city and propose the creation of an attractive and inviting 'green lung', with each green space embodying a unique character and offering a different experience.
+Table 2 on page 25 sets out how this policy will help to deliver against the principles and local targets under the One Planet approach, which is a strategic approach to enabling the city to live within environmental limits.

+3.145 The public open spaces of Valley Gardens have the potential to be linked together to create a single continuous public park, which would form a key connecting section of the 'green network' in the city.
 Accessibility to the open space will need to be improved, whilst new planted tree screening and water features, for example, can help towards improving local air quality and biodiversity as well as reducing the impact of traffic noise.
+Enhancing biodiversity should include provision for wildlife movement to and from other green space in the valley, including private gardens.
 New landscaping and planting must also reinforce existing local character and. may include productive planting that contributes towards improving urban food productivity where appropriate.
-A Landscape Design Report was approved for The Level in 2011, following public consultation, and forms a master plan for the planned comprehensive improvement of the park in a manner which will restore and re-animate this key public space. - 3.127 Reducing the severance impact of vehicular traffic will involve redressing the balance between road space and other land uses.
-This may include rerouting traffic and would need to be accompanied by improvements to provision for sustainable transport.
-Valley Gardens has bus lanes serving key city routes and cycles lanes that, with enhancement, would form a direct link from the seafront to the north of the city. - 3.128 The City Council will be reviewing and improving its existing transport modelling capability (see CP9 Sustainable Transport) which will allow for a rigorous basis for assessing the impact of future transport measures.
-As a result, details of significant measures that may result in changes to the road network in Valley Gardens will be reserved until such an assessment has been undertaken. - 3.129 Throughout the area, but particularly on Grand Parade and York Place, there are historic buildings in visibly poor condition.
-A co-ordinated and pro-active approach will be necessary to address this issue.
-Allied to this, new uses must be found for key vacant historic buildings.
-Arts-based uses will be encouraged in and around Victoria Gardens.
+A Landscape Design Report was approved for The Level in 2011, following public consultation, and forms a master plan for the comprehensive improvement of the park in a manner which will restore and re-animate this key public space.

-88 Public Space Public Life Study, 2007 and London Road and Lewes Road Regeneration Strategy, 2007.
+105 Public Space Public Life Study, 2007 and London Road and Lewes Road Regeneration Strategy, 2007.